 Are you lacking counter space?
 There are few options that will help you utilize your small space to your best ability and make your apartment look adorable!
 Buying a kitchen island or a small kitchen cart will give you extra storage and counter space in the kitchen, and the best part is you can simply push it aside when you are done using it.

-Check out this adorable kitchen cart from Ikea.
+Check out this adorable kitchen cart from Ikea, which you can order on Amazon Prime.
 Not only will this provide extra storage for a smaller kitchen space, but it only costs less than $50!
-If you have a little more money to spend are looking for something a bit more substantial, this kitchen island from Amazon will only run you about $90 and is great for spaces lacking additional cabinet and drawer space.
+If you have a little more money to spend are looking for something a bit more substantial, this kitchen island from Amazon will only run you about $90 and is great for spaces needing additional storage.

 The Living Room

-Keep in mind these tips: choose furniture that sits low to the ground (it will make your ceilings seem higher) and start with larger pieces and fill in around them (for example, buy your couch and rug first and then shop for your coffee table and any additional pieces).
+Also, start with larger pieces and fill in around them.
+For example, buy your couch and area rug first and then shop for your coffee table and any additional pieces.

 For example, the TARVA chest below comes in multiple colors.
 You can buy it in pine if you're looking for a more natural look, or you have the option to stain or paint the chest of drawers yourself.
 This option will lower the price drastically; other similar painted dressers they stock are more than double the price.

-Now you're all set to furnish that brand new apartment you're moving into!
+Now you're all set to furnish the first apartment you're moving into!
 Know any great steals or life hacks that will make moving easier?
 Let us know in the comments below!